 The High Skate - Regular series was created in 1963.
 They stand 6 1/2" +/- 1/4" tall and have a 2 1/2 inch square base.
 They have no name on their base but there is a decal on their chest.
 They have some amusing attributes such as "raised" painted eyebrows and large ears.
 The skates have blades that are much higher than the 1962 Regular Size Dolls.
 This series has "Japan" stamped on the bottom of the base.
 The Chicago Blackhawks doll has a light blue base, which is different than the 1962 Regular Size dolls.
 The High Skate dolls used a unique spring that had 4 large coils (at the head) with a 1" long stem that attaches to the neck post with 2 small coils.
 Most of the boxes were tan in color and had markings on the end of the box but I was told (by Lou Criscione) that some high skate doll had boxes with color stickers like the Tex Coulter Enterprises distributed Intermediate series dolls.
+As of 12/24/2017, I can show that TEX COULTER was a distributor for these dolls. (see pictures below).
 A box for the High Skate series dolls could add $5.00 - $15.00 to dolls value.
 They were fairly plain and had limited markings.(see picture below)

 There were 6 teams included in this mold design: